nunofachada/simoututils/README.md

 #### 4.3.7\.
 Example 7.
 Comparison groups

-In Table 8 of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)" manuscript, ten comparisons are performed.
+In Table 8 of reference [\[2\]][ref2] manuscript, ten comparisons are performed.
 Each comparison is associated with a model size and tests for differences between six model implementations.
 Comparisons are divided into two groups, according to the parameter set used.
 This is accomplished by passing a cell array of two strings (comparison group and comparison name) to the first item of each comparison.
 The following code outputs this table:

 ```matlab
 % Specify output names